KabirUberoi/Sales-Prediction-Model/README.md

-Here’s a detailed README for your GitHub repository:

----

 # Sales Prediction using Machine Learning Models

 This repository contains the implementation of various machine learning models for predicting sales based on a given dataset of product and store attributes.
 The models were developed and evaluated as part of **Project 7** for the course ELL409.